 Anyone who has lived in the Twin Cities has likely traveled Highway 100 at one point or another.
 It is an often-congested highway which runs north and south through the western suburbs like Brooklyn Park, Golden Valley, St Louis Park and Edina, connecting 694 and 494.
-Its origins go back much further though, back to when it was just a dirt road and later took shape under the Works Progress Administration.
+Its origins go back much further though, back to when it was just a dirt road and later took shape under the Works Progress Administration in the late 1930’s.
 And the roadside parks of Highway 100, known for their rock gardens and “Beehive” fireplaces, were part of what made this route special.

 The St. Louis Park Historical Society website states, “All but gone now, the roadside parks of Highway 100 were nothing less than a phenomenon – so much so that families came out to the highway just for the ride and the opportunity to picnic among the lilacs.”
 This was an era in which the advent of the automobile made the road-trip, or even the Sunday afternoon drive a cherished part of American history.
 The Highway 100 stretch was the state’s first controlled access four-lane highway and was home to thousands of planted lilacs and seven original roadside parks, which contained WPA-built stone benches, rock gardens, and stone fireplace-type of grills, several of which were designed as “Beehive” fireplaces.
 However, over the course of many decades, Highway 100 was constantly expanded and many of these roadside parks were lost.